OtaTran241/AI_Assistant/README.md

 ## **Description**

-   - This application is a chatbot developed by Trần Đức Thuận.
+   - This application is a chatbot developed by OtaTran.
    - You can interact with the application both by voice and through the chatbox.
    - The supported languages are English and Vietnamese.
    - Since this is a personal project, many other interesting features will be updated in the future.
 Thank you for following the project.